-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to deliver a structured approach to developing social and emotional wellbeing support for all pupils, and targeted interventions where required.
+Previous observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted after COVID-19.
+The impact was particularly notable for disadvantaged pupils.
+We have used pupil premium funding to deliver a structured approach to developing social and emotional wellbeing support for all pupils, and targeted interventions where required.
 Children have been able to reflect positively on their learning and explain key learning points from the programme.
-Pupils behaviour and attitudes to learning have improved significantly throughout the year with an extremely positive culture of behaviour for learning in the summer term which has continued.
+Pupils behaviour and attitudes to learning have improved significantly throughout the year with a positive culture of behaviour for learning.
 There were no suspensions or permanent exclusions.
 We intend to build on that approach in the coming academic year.